-The project is not simply focused on the collection of these oral histories, but also on the distribution and easy access of the information.
-The aim is to develop a mobile application that can be downloaded onto smart phone and other mobile devices.
-The app will include an overview of the project (or an 'About page') as well as the walking tours, and related maps and recordings.
-The recordings will be readily accessible on the project's website and walking tour app so that users can discover interesting aspects of the history of specific buildings, locations, and landmarks during their visit to these places.
+The project is not simply focused on the collection of these oral histories, but also on the distribution and easy access of the recordings which satisfies the modern desire for fast experiences and quick information.
+The recordings are readily accessible on the project's website and map so that users can discover interesting aspects of the history of specific buildings, locations, and landmarks during their visit to these places.
 This will offer a more personal and memorable experience for members of the Peterborough hiSTORIES audience.
-With more emphasis on getting 'out there' and experiencing the world today, this app will be an excellent way to engage younger audiences with the history of this city.